unnoon/cell-multiset/README.md

 var ms1 = MultiSet.create([7, 67, 7, 7, 'text', obj, 'text', obj]); // use an iterable for initialization.
 var ms2 = Object.create(MultiSet).init([7, 67, 7, 'text', obj, 'text2', obj, 99]);
 var ms3 = new MultiSet.constructor([7, 67, 7, 7, 'text', obj, 'text', obj]); // or use the constructor function.
-Preferably you would like to use the CMultiSet export for this.
+Preferably you'd want to use the CMultiSet export for this.

 expect(ms1.size).to.eql(8); // cardinality (@alias) of the multiset. expect(ms1.toString()).to.eql('{7 => 3, 67 => 1, text => 2, [object Object] => 2}');